 The hitherto assumption SA3 LI had was that during the IMS registration, the IMS encryption would be turned off and as a consequence, a full capture of IMS session related signalling and media would be possible in the VPLMN for lawful interception purpose.
 When the inter-PLMN handover happens with an established IMS session for a roamer, without having the complete IMS session related information, an effective lawful interception of such roamers is not possible in the VPLMN.
 In order to have a non-compromised lawful interception in the VPLMN, complete information of IMS sessions shall be made available in the VPLMN.

-This LS focusses on the Home Routed VoLTE IMS roaming for VoLTE/EPC but it is also applicable to VoNR/5G Core.
-IMS for VoNR has not fully been specified yet.
-If IMS is specified for VoNR this home routing issue for inter-PLMN handover of IMS session needs to be captured as well.
+This LS focusses on the Home Routed VoLTE IMS roaming for VoLTE/EPC but it is also applicable to VoNR/5G Core..

 Even though the current SA3 LI finding focusses on the Home Routed VoLTE IMS roaming, note that the problem would also apply to VoNR IMS roaming.